Siding (rail): Passing siding

 A particular form of siding is the passing siding (U.S. and international) or passing loop (U.K.).
 This is a section of track parallel to a through line and connected to it at both ends by switches (U.S.) (points in international usage).
 Passing sidings allow trains travelling in opposite directions to pass, and for fast, high priority trains to pass slower or lower priority trains going the same direction.
 Passing sidings are also used to switch a locomotive from one end of a train to the other.
 They are important for efficiency on single track lines, and add to the capacity of other lines.

 Private siding

-Private siding describes a siding not belonging to a railway, but linking a factory, government department, etc. to it.
-Some larger private sidings have their own Locomotive belonging to the owner of the siding.
+A private siding does not belong to a railway, but to a factory, government department, etc. connected to it.
+Some larger private sidings have their own locomotive belonging to the owner of the siding.
 In Australia private sidings must be registered with the safety regulator.

 Refuge siding

-A refuge siding is a single-ended (or dead-end) siding with a similar purpose to passing loop in that it temporarily holds a train whilst another one passes.
+A refuge siding is a single-ended (or dead-end) siding with a similar purpose to passing loop in that it temporarily holds a train while another one passes.